osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 a.
 Create OMF type definitions, which will represent your physical and logical real-world assets.
-   These type definitions will be sent to Relay ingress in OMF Type messages.
+   These type definitions will be sent to the PI Connector Relay  ingress in OMF Type messages.

    i.
 Physical assets will be presented by OMF types with ``classification: static``. ii.
 Logical assets will be presented by OMF types with ``classification: dynamic``.

 b.
-Create OMF containers from dynamic type definitions, which will represent instances of your logical real-world assets, These will be sent to the Relay ingress in OMF Container messages.
+Create OMF containers from dynamic type definitions, which will represent instances of your logical real-world assets, These will be sent to the PI Connector Relay ingress in OMF Container messages.

 c.
 Create OMF assets from static type definitions, which will represent instances of your physical real-world assets.
-   These will be sent to Relay ingress in OMF Data messages.
+   These will be sent to the PI Connector Relay ingress in OMF Data messages.

 d.
 Create links between: